 Summer Writers Colony

-The Summer Writers Colony gives students the opportunity to discover the writer's life in New York City.
-Each June, over the course of three weeks, students participate in intensive workshops and literary salons with New School faculty members and visiting authors.
-The Summer Writers Colony is open to continuing education students and may be taken for 6 undergraduate credits or on a noncredit basis.
-The 2013 Summer Writers Colony begins June 3.
-For complete information and registration, go to the program site.
+For three weeks in June, students participate in intensive workshops and literary salons with New School faculty members and visiting authors.
+The Summer Writers Colony is open to continuing education students and can be taken either for undergraduate credit or on a noncredit basis.